15 Feb 2009 by Olga Brighton

 It´s essential to plan well before any big trip abroad - especially one that could entail months away from home.
 Arriving in a foreign far-flung country is always exciting but it can be daunting too!
 So when it´s all so unfamiliar it´s important to do a little preparation before you go.
-Here are a few handy top tips to get you started:
+Here are a few handy travel insurance tips to get you started.

 It can happen to you so make sure you get comprehensive travel and medical insurance before setting-off.
 Shop around and make sure that your insurance is the right one for you.
 Think about any activities you may be doing, even spur of moment ones, and make sure you´re covered for these.
 Your policy also needs to cover all your medical and repatriation costs.

 Carry out a bit of research into your destination before you go, including its laws, customs and language.
 This will help you avoid offending people or breaking local laws however unwittingly.